 If the issue is still the same, the RAM (memory) could be incompatible/defective or the slot on the motherboard.
 To find out which, you should now power off the computer and switch the RAM to another slot then power it on again.
 If the computer now works properly after the switch, then you have just confirmed that the slot on the motherboard might be bad or has debris that blocks the pins on the RAM from being detected so make the motherboard vertical can clean with air.
 To see if your remaining memory is working fine, keep swapping and booting until the last RAM stick.
 When all RAM sticks are confirmed to be working, you can now then reinstall them all for normal PC operation.

 What You Should Know

-Manufacturer Dell, as with most companies, provides warranty on their products so expect to find your warranty period between one and three years.
+Manufacturer Dell, as with most companies, provides a limited warranty on their products so expect to find your warranty period between one and three years.
 Please be aware that the replacement motherboard sent from Dell may be a refurbished one when replaced under warranty.

 Power Button Status

 Blue: Sleep (Optiplex 990, etc)